chipmuenk/pyfda/INSTALLATION.md

     > python setup.py develop

-Attention: There is no automatic uninstall option in this case!
+Attention: There is no automatic uninstall option when installing pyfda this way!

 ### pyInstaller
 pyInstaller bundles all required Python and data files together with a bootloader